Why Is Chemical Safety Important

 First Aid for Chemical Inhalation

-• Remove victim from contaminated space
+• Remove the victim from contaminated space

 • Keep victim heat in a much-reclined position with head and shoulders elevated